intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 # Position Papers

 20 position papers were submitted to the workshop call for papers.
-All papers are available at: https://datatracker.ietf.org/group/nemopsws/materials/
+All papers are available at <https://datatracker.ietf.org/group/nemopsws/materials/>.

 This is the list of all papers:

 * J Schönwälder: Composable, Declarative, Reproducible, Verifiable Network and Service Configurations {{SCHONWALDER}}
+* K. Larsson, K. Lambrechts, and I. Farrer: RFC3535, 20 Years Later from an Operator’s Perspective (Deutsche Telekom) {{LARSSON}}

 # Workshop Participants